“Where brokenness takes place because of failed community, Araminta aims to bring healing through restorative community.”

 Advocates work directly with survivors to provide an extra layer of care to survivors in addition to the mentee/mentor relationship, serving the survivors and at-risk youth in our program by providing support for Survivor Services events, activities, and in our drop-in center “Home Base”.

-Case Management — Coming soon…
+Care Coordination — Coming soon…

-Our survivor-centered, intensive case management program will uphold survivor values and strengths through relationship building, comprehensive goal planning, system navigation, community integration, advocacy and self-empowerment.
+Our survivor-centered, intensive care coordination program will uphold survivor values and strengths through relationship building, comprehensive goal planning, system navigation, community integration, advocacy and self-empowerment.
 Being their liaison allows us to assess their individual needs, obtain and coordinate those services, and assist in teaching the life-skills necessary to their feeling restored through community.
 Our trauma-informed approach allows us to meet survivors where they are and walk alongside them as their own support systems grow over time.

 As Araminta walks alongside young women moving towards restoration, it’s common for needs to arise that they are unable to meet.
 Needs may range from basic school supplies to rent assistance.
 No matter how large or small the request, we understand it can make a huge impact in their healing journey.
 Requests are channeled through our survivor services program manager and shared with the Araminta community.
 Additionally, Araminta facilitates a school supply drive, Thanksgiving basket collection and holiday wish-list fulfillment annually.
 Any community member wanting to support the mission in a tangible way may request to be added to the email fulfillment list here.